 Something wicked this way comes…

-The Harry Potter fans better sit down for this, as I’ve saved the best for last.
+The Harry Potter fans better sit down for this, as I’ve saved the best Halloween event for last.
 We’ve all seen the lavishly decorated Halloween sets in the Harry Potter films and the iconic Great Hall filled with carved pumpkins and floating candles.
 You now have a chance to enter the spooky world of Halloween at Hogwarts at the Warner Bros.
 Studios in London.
-Opening from 16th October until 1st November, the exclusive Dark Arts studio tour will explore the darker, thrilling scenes from the movie franchise.
+Opening from 1st October until 12th November, the exclusive Dark Arts studio tour will explore the darker, thrilling scenes from the movie franchise.
 Explore the Malfoy Manor, take a midnight stroll through Diagon Alley and browse through the dark and cryptic wares in Borgin and Burke’s Antique Shop.
 Don’t forget to check out the famous Great Hall, which will be splendidly decorated for the occasion with pumpkins and cauldrons filled with tricks and treats!
 I’m personally really excited about the newest addition to the Studio Tours – Platform 9 3/4 and the Hogwarts Express!
 It too, will undergo a transformation for the spooky October night – you do remember the Dementors boarding the train, right?